Politics of Italy: Since 2016

 Renzi resigned after losing a constitutional referendum in December 2016, and was succeeded by Paolo Gentiloni.
 The centre-left cabinets were plagued by the aftermath of the European debt crisis and the European migrant crisis, that fueled support for populist and right-wing parties.
 In 2017, the so-called Italicum was replaced by a new electoral law, which uses a parallel voting system to assign seats.

 The 2018 general election produced once again a hung parliament that resulted in the birth of an unlikely populist government between the anti-system Five Star Movement (M5S) and Salvini's League, led by Giuseppe Conte.
-After fourteen months, the League withdrew its support to Conte, who subsequently allied with the Democratic Party and other smaller left-wing parties to form a new cabinet.
+After fourteen months, the League withdrew its support to Conte.
+The M5S subsequently allied with the Democratic Party and other smaller left-wing parties to form a new cabinet, once again headed by Conte.

 In 2020, Italy was severely hit by the COVID-19 pandemic.
 From March to May, Conte's government imposed a national quarantine as a measure to limit the spread of the pandemic.
 The measures, despite being widely approved by public opinion, were also described as the largest suppression of constitutional rights in the history of the republic.
 With more than 100,000 confirmed victims, Italy was one of the countries with the highest total number of deaths in the COVID-19 pandemic.
 The pandemic caused also a severe economic disruption, which resulted in Italy being one of the most affected countries.
 In February 2021, these extraordinary circumstances brought to the formation of a national coalition government led by former president of the European Central Bank Mario Draghi, following IV's decision to withdraw its support to the second Conte cabinet.
 On 13 February 2021, Draghi was sworn in as Italy's new prime minister.
 The Draghi Cabinet had support across the broad political spectrum.
 In January 2022, Italian President Sergio Mattarella was re-elected to serve a second consecutive seven-year term.

 On 21 July 2022, following a government crisis which ended with FI, League and the M5S deciding to withdraw their support to the government, Prime Minister Draghi resigned.
-President Sergio Mattarella concequently dissolved the Parliament and called a snap election, which resulted in the centre-right coalition gaining an absolute majority of seats.
+President Sergio Mattarella consequently dissolved the Parliament and called a snap election, which resulted in the centre-right coalition, led by Giorgia Meloni, gaining an absolute majority of seats.
+Meloni was formally sworn in as Italy's first female prime minister on 22 October 2022.

-On 22 October 2022, Giorgia Meloni was sworn in as Italy's first female prime minister.
-Her Brothers of Italy party formed a right-wing government with the far-right League and centre-right of ex-prime minister Silvio Berlusconi's party.